This document gives an overview of Cloudreach group companies (collectively “Cloudreach”) security and data protection practices and processes.

-Due to our thorough training programmes, a number of incidents or anomalies are directly reported by Cloudreach staff, thereby giving Cloudreach security a visibility of security threats affecting the company.
-Examples of such reports have included phishing (up to 100% reporting in some cases), possible mishandling of credentials and inappropriate permissions.
+Due to our thorough training programmes, a number of incidents or anomalies are directly reported by Cloudreach staff, thereby giving the Cloudreach security team visibility of security threats affecting the company.
+Examples of such reports have included phishing, possible mishandling of credentials and inappropriate permissions.

 Customer Data Safeguards

 Cloudreach has implemented a data classification scheme to protect information according to risk levels.
 All information that Cloudreach processes on behalf of its customers is given the highest levels of protection.